Mystery Shopper Resources

 Mystery Shopper Standards of Excellence

 The following is a list of criteria that Service Performance Group editors will use to review the quality of your mystery shop report.
-Taking the time required to submit a quality report will put you squarely in position to receive additional assignments moving forward.
+Taking the time required to submit a quality report will put you squarely in position to receive additional mystery shops moving forward.

-Reports Must Be Completed Based On The Following Criterion To Be Accepted
+Reports Need To Be Completed Based On The Following Criterion

 - Is the shop ON TIME per your deadline?